omkargade04/stratex-backend/README.md

 ## Features

-- This is a project a backend project where seller can login and add books by uploading the csv file.
-And user can view all the books
+- This is a backend project where seller can login and add books by uploading the csv file.

 - Seller can view, edit and delete their own books.

+- User can register with 'user' role and login using his/er credentials.

+- User can view all books and a particular book details.

 # Installation